homestar92/ring-lardner-transcriptions/A Close-Up of Domba Splew.md

 “That,” I said, “sounds like a steal on Kipling.”

-“Kipling yourself!’’ said the poet, and I loped over the nearest hedge.
+“Kipling yourself!” said the poet, and I loped over the nearest hedge.

 “But listen,”’ he said: “‘Have you heard my Gooseflesh, after the style of Alfred Geese ?”